pawelpiwosz/docker-multiple-wordpress/README.md

 Currently passwords are stored in .env file.
 As it is a test environment, I do not see any problem with that.

+## URLs

+Wordpress site is available here `localhost:8080`
+HAProxy statistic page is available here `localhost:8082/stats`, user and password is `admin`

 ## To do

 * better http check for HAProxy